Mithunram5/Agent-Management-System/SETUP_GUIDE.md

 If you encounter any issues:
 1. Check the troubleshooting section above
-2. Ensure MongoDB Atlas is properly configured
+2. Ensure MongoDB is properly configured
 3. Verify all dependencies are installed
 4. Check that both backend and frontend are running

 ---

+For technical questions, please refer to the main README.md or contact the development team.